-The unmet need related to effective non-opioid narcotic therapies for the treatment of chronic pain is evident across social media and various other online information portals
+The unmet need related to effective non-opioid narcotic therapies for the chronic pain management is evident across social media and various other online information portals.

 Companies have raised over USD 1.5 billion in financing as investors have realized numerous benefits and future potential of non-opioid alternatives to chronic pain